-For the sake of example, let’s talk about Star Wars, one of the best geek movies of all time.
-As a distributor (yes, streaming content counts as “distributing”), Netflix has to decide if enough people in the U.S., the UK, India, and other regions will watch Star Wars to recover the expense of buying the rights.
+For the sake of an example, let’s talk about Star Wars, one of the best geek movies of all time.
+As a distributor (yes, streaming content counts as “distributing”), Netflix has to decide if enough people in the US, the UK, India, and other regions will watch Star Wars to recover the expense of buying the rights.

 How to Watch Netflix From a Different Country

-Using Netflix With VPN
+Using Netflix With a VPN

 - Install and switch on your VPN.